Panel Quantile Regression with Common Shocks: Introduction

 These features have first-order econometric consequences.
-With common shocks, the error process violates cross-sectional independence and often lies outside the weak-dependence frameworks underlying classical panel asymptotics. \citet{driscoll1998consistent} show that conventional covariance estimators are generally inconsistent under such dependence and propose standard errors that are robust to broad forms of cross-sectional and temporal correlation.
+In cross-sectional settings, \cite{andrews2005cross} shows that least squares can be inconsistent when an unobserved common shock affects both regressors and errors, inducing systematic dependence between them.
+Intuitively, the key requirement for consistency--that regressors are uncorrelated with the error term--is violated once this dependence varies with the realisation of the common shock, so that averaging across individuals no longer eliminates the bias.
+An analogous issue arises in quantile regression, where the score object replaces the product of regressor and error; if this object also depends on the common shock in a systematic way, similar inconsistency emerges.
+In panel data with common shocks, the error process violates cross-sectional independence and often lies outside the weak-dependence frameworks underlying classical panel asymptotics. \citet{driscoll1998consistent} show that conventional covariance estimators are generally inconsistent under such dependence and propose standard errors that are robust to broad forms of cross-sectional and temporal correlation.
 In empirical finance settings, \citet{petersen2008estimating} demonstrate that ignoring common time effects leads to substantial size distortions, with severely overstated t-statistics.
 This concern is especially acute in panels with fairly large $N$ but moderately large $T$, where limited time variation restricts information about aggregate components.
+For more recent progress in linear panel data with common shocks, see e.g. \cite{chiang2024standard,juodis2025shock}.